 Where we have third parties providing parts or all our services, systems, software, platforms, applications (apps) etc for us, we have contracts or agreements in place with them.
 Such as:

-- Mosaic CRM system - The Access Group Privacy Notice
+- Mosaic CRM system.
+You can see how they use your information in The Access Group Privacy Notice

-- Prepaid Financial Services - Privacy Information Notices Prepaid Card Solutions
+- Prepaid Financial Services.
+You can see how they use your information in the Privacy Information Notices Prepaid Card Solutions

-- Low-Income Family Tracker Dashboard (LIFT) from Policy in Practice (PIP) - Policy In Practice Privacy policy
+- Low-Income Family Tracker Dashboard (LIFT) from Policy in Practice (PIP).
+You can see how they use your information in the Policy In Practice Privacy Policy

 - DWP Personal information charter - Department for Work and Pensions Privacy Notice

-- Office of the Public Guardian - Privacy notices Office of the Public Guardian
+- Office of the Public Guardian.
+You can see how they use your information in the collection of Privacy notices: Office of the Public Guardian

-If we use SurveyMonkey for our surveys or consultation etc you can find out how they use your information in the SurveyMonkey Privacy Notice.
+- SurveyMonkey, for our surveys or consultations.
+You can find out how they use your information in the SurveyMonkey Privacy Notice

-If we use WhatsApp to contact you, you can find out how they use your information in the WhatsApp Privacy Policy.
+- WhatsApp, to contact you.
+You can find out how they use your information in the WhatsApp Privacy Policy

 Transfers of personal data